-We’ve all fallen victim to unsightly blemishes but these easy tips will help you effectively conceal your acne scars.
-These beauty and makeup tricks will help to make concealing blemishes and acne scars easier.
+It’s acne awareness month and these easy tips can help banish those blemishes and effectively conceal your acne scars.
+These beauty tricks will help to make concealing blemishes and acne scars easier.

 1. Take good care of your skin